terreng/simple-web-server/website/src/docs/plugins.md

 ### Step 3: Install the plugin

-To install a plugin from the app, go to Settings > Add Plugin and choose the directory your plugin files are located in.
+To install a plugin in the app, go to Settings > Add Plugin and choose the directory your plugin files are located in.
 You can also install a plugin from a ZIP file.

 Alternatively, you can manually install a plugin by adding it to the plugins directory: